 Elk Ranch Flats

-And in late May, when these photos were taken, there is still quite a lot of snow on the mountains, which I think makes the view just that much prettier.
+And in late May, when these photos were taken, there was still quite a lot of snow on the mountains, which I think makes the view just that much prettier.

 Where to stay at Grand Teton National Park